(© Aussies In Morocco Tours™)

 Hit the hot spots but do something different

 If on your first visit you experienced places you really enjoyed, there’s nothing wrong with going back.
 Odds are good you didn’t get to see or do everything those places have to offer.
 You might also consider hands-on activities or classes that you didn’t have time for.
+(One example might be zouaq painting classes in Marrakech under the tutelage of a Mallam or Master, of that artisanal skill.
+We have a facts sheet about this in our Client Resources accessible by clients via our website).
 Your first visit gave you an overview of what to expect, your second visit can be where you dive in and really get to know Morocco.

 Use major cities as a base

 We suggest that instead of visiting the large cities, use them for their proximity to other areas.
 Centre yourself and then take shorter trips to nearby cities and experiences around small towns.
 For example, if based in Fez you can visit Ifrane, Moulay Idriss, Meknes and Azrou very easily.
-From Marrakech head to Ourika, Ouzoud, and even Essaouira.
+Also Bhalil with its famous cave homes and Seffrou, an artisan locale and formerly largely populated by Moroccan jews, evidence of which remains.
+From Marrakech head to Ourika, or a mountain village such as Amizmiz, Ouzoud Waterfalls and river community, and even Essaouira, an old portuguese port city.
 This gives you the best of both worlds; the convenience of a large city and a glimpse into smaller centres of interest.

 See the North